CVS Caremark

-CVS Caremark (formerly Caremark Rx) is the pharmacy benefit management subsidiary of CVS Health, headquartered in Woonsocket, Rhode Island.
+CVS Caremark Corporation is the pharmacy benefit management subsidiary of CVS Health Corporation, headquartered in Woonsocket, Rhode Island.
+As a pharmacy benefit manager (PBM), CVS Caremark handles prescription drug plans and is distinct from CVS Pharmacy, which is the retail subsidiary of CVS Health.

+CVS Caremark provides prescription benefit management services including mail order pharmacy services, specialty pharmacy and infusion services, plan design and administration, formulary management, and claims processing.
+The company acts as a pharmacy-benefit manager for plan sponsors, including employers, health-insurers and government employee health plans, administering prescription-drug benefits for their members or employees.

 Company history

 Early years

-CVS Caremark was founded in 1993 as MedPartners, Inc. in Birmingham, Alabama by several local businessmen as a physician practice management (PPM) company.
-HealthSouth, New Enterprise Associates, and Richard M. Scrushy stepped in to provide the company with early financial backing.
-Larry House, an executive at HealthSouth, was brought on to serve as the company's first CEO.
+CVS Caremark was founded in 1993 as MedPartners, Inc. in Birmingham, Alabama, by several local businessmen as a physician practice management (PPM) company.
+Larry House, an executive from HealthSouth, was brought on to serve as the company's first CEO.

 MedPartners went public in February 1995 and began buying up other PPM business around the country.
 In August 1995, MedPartners announced the acquisition of Mullikin Medical Enterprises, a PPM company based in California.
 In December 1995, MedPartners acquired Pacific Physicians Services, a PPM company based in Redlands, California.

 The company continued to grow by acquiring physician practice groups, including the Kelsey-Seybold Clinic in Houston, Texas, the Summit Medical Group in Summit, New Jersey, and the Ross–Loos Medical Group in Los Angeles, California.
 By 1996, MedPartners was the largest PPM company in the United States and became a Fortune 500 company the following year.

 Caremark International

-Caremark International was founded in 1979 in Newport Beach, California as a provider of specialized medical services and products to chronically ill patients at home.
-It also operated the second largest mail-order pharmacy benefit management (PBM) business in country.
+Caremark International was founded in 1979 in Newport Beach, California, as a provider of specialized medical services and products to chronically ill patients at home.
+It also operated the second largest mail-order pharmacy benefit management (PBM) business in the country.
 Baxter International, then known as Baxter Travenol, acquired Caremark in 1987.
 Baxter spun off Caremark in 1992 and based it in Northbrook, Illinois, near Baxter's Deerfield headquarters.
 Included in the spin-off was the at-home intravenous drug business, the mail-order pharmacy business, the physician practice management business, and Baxter's chain of physical therapy and sports medicine clinics.
 Caremark sold its at-home intravenous drug business to Coram in February 1995 followed by its physical therapy and sports medicine business to HealthSouth later that year in October.
 MedPartners announced it would acquire Caremark for $2.5 billion in May 1996.